diogoalves12/University/README.md

 # University
-Programming projects and exercises from my Computer Engineering degree at FEUP
+Programming exercises from my Computer Engineering degree at FEUP